 What Is a Credit Score?
-How Is It Determined?
+What is Poor Credit?

 A credit score evaluates an individual's financial records to determine their sense of responsibility in regard to finances.
 A high credit score means that you are responsible with the finances and a there is a low risk to provide a loan.
 Alternatively, a low credit score means that you are irresponsible with finances and a there is a high risk to provide a loan.